shapeshed/jekyll.shapeshed.com/_posts/2007-05-11-illustrator_101_selection_tools.md

 ---
 layout: post
 title: Illustrator 101 - Selection tools
-excerpt: Understanding the selection tools is a must for working with icons or illustrations.
+description: Understanding the selection tools is a must for working with icons or illustrations.
 Master the basics and you will save yourself a great deal of time.
 categories: [Illustrator 101, Illustrator]
 ---